dbursztynowski/cl_demo/README1.md

 **********************************************************

-# CASE B: COMBINED REACTIVE & DELIBERATIVE LOOPS (loop interworking)
+# CASE B. COMBINED REACTIVE & DELIBERATIVE LOOPS (loop interworking)

 #### This run illustrates a workflow where the deliberative loop monitors the operation of the reactive loop and in case when the reactive loop does not behave according to the expectation of (policy imposed by) the deliberative component than the deliberative loop changes the priority of resourcers.
 The overall policy of such prioritization is balancing the number of scaling operations of CPU and memory over long time periods (details of the algorithm are described in the Report).
 In particular, one can observe how particular modules engaged in the loop exchange information by modifying dedicated parts of appropriate custom resource (CR).
 The steps of each component (reactive loop, deliberative loop) are interleaved in such an order so that the presentation reflects the real flow of operations in the most natural way.